unfoldingWord-dev/translationStudio-Info/docs/tTranslate.rst

-tS for Android: How do I translate in translationStudio? *
+tS for Android™: How do I translate in translationStudio? *
 ==========================================================

 .. image:: ../images/tSforAndroid.gif